gramineproject/graphene/Tools/gsc/README.rst

 Docker images with large number of files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to the overestimating nature of GSC, Docker images with a large number of files result in as
+Due to the overestimating nature of GSC, Docker images with a large number of files generate in as
 many trusted files.
 As a result, internal Graphene memory data structures are quickly depleted
-during initializtion.
-In our experience Docker images with upto 10,000 files successfully execute
+during initialization.
+In our experience Docker images with up to 10,000 files successfully execute
 independent of the Graphene internal memory limits.
 Otherwise Graphene shows the following error
 messages::